 The NC reviews the tenure of the non-executive Directors.
-With effect from FY2010-11, newly appointed non-executive Directors are appointed to serve an initial term of three years and such initial term of office may be renewed for a subsequent term or terms of up to a total of three years, expiring at the AGM closest to the 6th anniversary of their initial appointment.
+With effect from FY2010-11, newly appointed non-executive Directors are appointed to serve an initial term of three years and such initial term of office may be renewed for a subsequent term or terms of up to a total of three years, expiring at the AGM closest to the sixth anniversary of their initial appointment.
 The tenure of each Director would be considered at that juncture, taking into account the recommendations of the NC and subject to the Board's approval.
-None of our current non-executive Directors has served on our Board for more than six years.